evgenyneu/evgenii.com/files/2016/09/earth_orbit_simulation/the_complete_code.md

 # The source code of the Earth orbit simulation

-This is the complete source code for the [simulation of the Earth orbiting the Sun](/blog/earth-orbit-simulation/).
+This is the complete source code of the [simulation of the Earth orbiting the Sun](/blog/earth-orbit-simulation/).
 Feel free to use it on any web site.

 ```Html
 <!--  To embed this simulator into your web page copy this source code until "Simulator END" comment. -->